secretGeek/dod/docs/GettingStarted.md

 Notice there is an `add.bat` as well as an `add.cmd`.
 What's the difference?

-# The secret being DoD
+# The secret behind DoD... shhh... don't tell anyone.....

 **In DosOnDope, `GET` verbs are handled by Batch files (.bat), while `POST` verbs are handled by `.cmd` files.**